Phantasmal poison frog: Description

 The Phantasmal Dart Frog varies in body color, ranging from dark brown to dark red or black.
 They have two or three bright orange, bright yellow, or even light green longitudinal stripes along their back, ranging from their head to their rear.
 These can be straight or in a flame-like shape.
-Their extremities have blotches or spots that match the color of their stripes.
+Their extremities, along with parts of their dorsal surface, have blotches or spots that match the color of their stripes.
 They also have distinct red or orange spots or markings in their hind areas.
 They have a snout-to-vent length of about 22.6 mm, placing them on the smaller end of poison dart frogs.
 They have a wide head, truncated snout, and smooth skin.
-All of their fingers are partially webbed.
+All of their fingers are partially webbed, and their first finger is longer than their second.
 The dorsal surface is usually green or yellow and there are longitudinal stripes.

 Distribution and habitat

 The phantasmal poison frog is known only from a number of locations in central Ecuador on the Andean slopes of Bolívar Province, at heights of between 319 and 1769 m above sea level.
 The species inhabits the Chocoan tropical and subtropical rain forest in Ecuador.
 Its natural habitat is in the leaf litter on the floor of the tropical forest, especially near streams, and in inland wetlands.
 They are also found in banana and cacao plantations, and pastures near streams.
 Its habitat is very similar to other species of the poison dart frog family such as the dyeing dart frog (Dendrobates tinctorius) and the green-and-black dart frog (Dendrobates auratus).